-On July 19, 2016, we entered into a Loan and Security Agreement with Hercules for a secured term loan facility of up to \$20.0 million.
+On July 19, 2016, the Company entered into a Loan and Security Agreement with Hercules for a secured term loan facility of up to \$20.0 million.
 An initial tranche of \$12.5 million was drawn on July 19, 2016, concurrently with the execution of the loan agreement.
 The loan matures on January 2, 2020 and bears interest at a minimum rate of 9.55% per annum, and is subject to the variability of the prime interest rate.
-The loan is secured by a pledge of the shares of Auris Medical AG owned by us, all intercompany receivables owed to us by our Swiss subsidiaries and a security assignment of our bank accounts.
+The loan is secured by a pledge of the shares of Auris Medical AG owned by the Company, all intercompany receivables owed to the Company by its Swiss subsidiaries and a security assignment of the Company's bank accounts.
 In connection with the loan facility, we issued Hercules a warrant to purchase up to 241,117 of our common shares at an exercise price of \$3.94 per share.
 As of March 13, 2018, following consummation of the Merger, the warrant is exercisable for 15,673 common shares at an exercise price of \$39.40 per common share.
 On April 5, 2018 we entered into an agreement with Hercules whereby the terms of the Loan and Security Agreement were amended to eliminate the \$5 million liquidity covenant in exchange for a repayment of \$5 million principal amount outstanding under the Loan and Security Agreement.
-On January 31, 2019, we made the final payment to Hercules under the facility, comprising the last amortization rate as well as an end of term charge.
-With the final payment, all covenants and collaterals in favor of Hercules have been lifted.
-In addition, Hercules agreed to return the warrant held by Hercules exercisable for 15,673 common shares at an exercise price of \$39.40 per common share for no consideration to us in exchange for our payment to Hercules.
-We will cancel the warrant upon receipt.